reflectoring/reflectoring.github.io/_posts/2021-11-11-java-release-notes.md

     .map(Car::toString)
     .collect(Collectors.toList());
 ```
-We are, again, using a Lambda expression, but now we call the `toString()` method by method reference.
+We are, again, using a Lambda expression, but now we call the `toString()` method by the method reference.
 We can see how it is more concise and easier to read.

 To read more about method reference please look at the [docs](https://docs.oracle.com/javase/tutorial/java/javaOO/methodreferences.html).
 ### Default Methods